Providence (Avatar Press): Reception

 The series received a 9.3 rating from critics and a 9.4 rating by general readers on the review aggregator Comic Book Roundup.
 The first paperback volume was nominated for a 2016 Bram Stoker Award in the graphic novel category.
 Critic Tom Shapira praised the series on the website of The Comics Journal, calling it one of the best of the 2010s, though he noted that it requires prior knowledge to appreciate.

 The H. P. Lovecraft Historical Society, an international group of enthusiasts, lauded the book as "brilliantly researched ... like looking at Lovecraft's works again for the very first time."
 In Lovecraft in the 21st Century, Tom Shapira commended the book for its accurate portrayal of Lovecraft's personality and habits.
 He also highlighted how Lovecraft and his contemporaries fictionalized each other, and praised the blend of fiction and reality that offers a more authentic depiction of Lovecraft than a straightforward biography.
-In 2023, literary scholar Steve Corbeille noted the increasing efforts in the Mythos genre in America to critically address the racism, misogyny, and homophobia of its originators, citing this series as a notable example.
+In 2023, literary scholar Steve Corbeil noted the increasing efforts in the Mythos genre in America to critically address the racism, misogyny, and homophobia of its originators, citing this series as a notable example.

 Akira Okawada, writing for a Japanese fantasy fiction magazine, praised the novel for transcending parody to offer a radical re-telling.
 He singled out Chapter 7 as "one of the most convincing adaptations" of "Pickman's Model."
 Dave Whittaker, reviewing for the comics research website Sequart, wrote that the comic elicits "horror, heightened awareness, joy, curiosity, ... a strange brew of seemingly contrary reactions."
 He also highlighted that the book introduces elements of emotion and sexuality not present in Lovecraft's original work.

 A reviewer for the H. P. Lovecraft Historical Society described the subdued storytelling of the early chapters as "an exercise in subtlety that cleverly ratchets up tension in spite of very little obviously happening."
 The Guardian praised the subtle integration of horror elements into the everyday landscape, calling it "not merely jarring but genuinely shocking."
 Bleeding Cool described the comic as "true horror" highlighting its portrayal of "acceptance of failure, of impotence, of helplessness, of submission to doom," in contrast to Hollywood's formula of "jump scares and gaining control to defeat the monster".
 Gerard Gibson, writing in Irish Journal of Gothic and Horror Studies, praised the series' "a more abject apocalypse" for accurately representing Lovecraft's worldview, where human existence is deemed worthless.
 He also noted that the comic is significant for "delivering original and genuinely disturbing horror" even by the standard of today, when horror has permeated a wide range of genres.

 Jacen Burrows' art have been met by mixed reactions among fans, with some appreciating his clean style while others criticizing his lack of dynamism.
 Craig Fischer, writing in The Comics Journal, noted that Burrows's calm, realistic style is effective for the story that starts quietly and then suddenly turns horrifyingly bizarre.
 Other reviewers have praised Burrows for his precise contours and rich details.